 This was an unexpected discovery while we were visiting friends at Storyteller Overland in Birmingham, Alabama.
 Seeds Coffee has a nice Ethiopia Biftu Gudina bean that I really enjoyed.

-Since we travel full time in an RV, I usually order coffee from one of the coffee roasters online and have the beans delivered to our next destination.
+During the six and a half years that we traveled full time in an RV, I usually ordered coffee from one of the coffee roasters online and had the beans delivered to our next destination.

 Depending on where you buy the coffee beans, they will be sold as whole coffee beans or ground coffee.
 I only buy whole beans and grind the beans in my conical burr coffee grinder.